DS-USAFA/Probability-and-Statistics-for-Scientists-and-Engineers/docs/05-Numerical-Data.md

 <img src="05-Numerical-Data_files/figure-html/unnamed-chunk-4-1.png" width="672" />

 > **Exercise**:
-Look at the help menu for `gf_histogram` and change the x-axis label, change the bin width to 5, and have the left bin start at 0.^[Here is the code for the exercise:
+Look at the help menu for `gf_histogram` and change the x-axis label, change the bin width to 5, and have the left bin start at 0.

+Here is the code for the exercise:

 ```
 email50 %>%
    gf_histogram(~num_char, binwidth = 5,boundary = 0,